elixir-lsp/vscode-elixir-ls/README.md

 If you run into issues with the extension then try these debugging steps:

+- Make sure you have hex and git installed
+- Make sure github.com and hex.pm are accessible.
+You may need to configure proxy
+- If the extension fails to start ElixirLS you can try cleaning the `Mix.install` directory (location on your system can be obtained by calling `Mix.Utils.mix_cache()` from `iex` session)
 - Restart your editor (which will restart ElixirLS) sometimes fixes issues
 - Stop your editor, remove the entire `.elixir_ls` directory, then restart your editor
   - NOTE: This will cause you to have to re-run the entire dialyzer build